radito3/smart-surveillance-ml-analysis/README.md

  [article 2](https://www.mdpi.com/1424-8220/17/11/2556)

 ## TODO
+ - ensure all models are on the GPU if possible
+ - consider compiling the models with tf.compile()
  - keep the ID of the object (person) that is perceived as suspicious throughout the ML pipeline and add a red bounding box in the dashboard video feed if so OR just display a warning in the camera scene
  - [variable input size for neural network](https://stats.stackexchange.com/a/138760)